lsantiago-s/lsantiago-s.github.io/_pages/about.md

 During my time in France, I worked at Amazon and interned at BNP Paribas's Data & Analytics team.
 In my senior year, I received a São Paulo Research Foundation fellowship to conduct research at [CRUNCH Group](https://sites.brown.edu/crunch-group/) at Brown University.

 I possess a strong curiosity and a commitment to investigating novel scientific frontiers at the intersection of Engineering and Applied Mathematics.
 I have previously worked with Deep Learning and its capabilities in modeling physical systems using techniques such as Operator Learning and Optimal Transport.
 I have considerable experience developing Deep Learning frameworks and pipelines.
-More about my projects can be read in the Portfolio section.
+More about my projects can be found in the Portfolio section.

 Contact
 ---